klover-rs/SysInformation-enmity-plugin/README.md

 ## Prebuilt Version

-If you just want to use the plugin without building it yourself, you can find the prebuilt version in the "prebuilt" folder.
+If you just want to use the plugin without building it yourself, you can find the prebuilt version in the "src/dist" folder.

 ## Requirements for Building